 Former London Marathon winner Wanjiru denies wrongdoing after provisional ban

-Kenyan Daniel Wanjiru, the 2017 London Marathon winner, has denied any wrongdoing after he was provisionally suspended by the sport's independent Athletics Integrity Unit on Tuesday.

-NAIROBI: Kenyan Daniel Wanjiru, the 2017 London Marathon winner, has denied any wrongdoing after he was provisionally suspended by the sport's independent Athletics Integrity Unit on Tuesday.
+NAIROBI: Kenyan Daniel Wanjiru, the 2017 London Marathon winner, has denied any wrongdoing after he was provisionally suspended for an Athlete Biological Passport (ABP) violation by the sport's independent Athletics Integrity Unit on Tuesday (Apr 14).

 The AIU said in a statement that a charge was issued against Wanjiru for "use of a prohibited substance/method", but the Kenyan said he was clean and had never used doping.

-His management company Volare Sports said the AIU charge was based on "alleged abnormal variations in the haematological profile" from Wanjiru's Athlete Biological Passport (ABP).
+His management company Volare Sports said the charge by the sport's independent AIU was based on "alleged abnormal variations in the haematological profile" in Wanjiru's ABP.

 Under anti-doping rules Wanjiru, 27, is barred from competing until a hearing has taken place into the allegation.